bwcc-clan/recogne/README.md

-# Auto mod for HLL / CRCON using AI
+# RCON Server for Hell Let Loose

+An RCON server for Hell Let Loose, with bells.